|Helen Mary Jones MS|

 that the committee resolves to exclude the public from the remainder of the meeting in accordance with Standing Order 17.42(ix).

 Cynigiwyd y cynnig.

-And that brings us to item 5, and, under Standing Order 17.42, I would resolve that we exclude members of the public from the remainder part of the meeting.
-Are Members content?
+That brings us to item 5, and under Standing Order 17.42, can I resolve to exclude the public from the remainder of the meeting, if Members are agreeable with that?
 Thank you.